lamdan0901/YouTube-Experience-Enhancer/README.md

 2. Adjust the number of columns (1-10)
 3. Set the minimum screen width at which custom columns will be applied
 4. Toggle options to hide Shorts and end recommendations
+5. Enable "Auto Skip to Start" and choose 10% or 20% to automatically jump to that point when videos load
-5. Click "Save" to apply your settings
+6. Click "Save" to apply your settings

 ## Default Settings